vsanthanam/Nexum/README.md

 Nexum is compiled with the iOS 11.2 SDK, but support iOS 9.x+

-## Download

-You can get the latest production ready release [here](https://github.com/vsanthanam/Nexum/releases/latest)

 ## Set Up

-Take a look at the [Project Setup guide](https://vsanthanam.github.io/Nexum/Documentation/project-setup.html) for detailed step by step instruction on setting up your project and building the documentation locally.
+Take a look at the [Project Setup guide](https://code.vsanthanam.com/Nexum/Documentation/project-setup.html) for detailed step by step instruction on setting up your project and building the documentation locally.

 ## Usage